2006 Air New Zealand Cup

-The 2006 Air New Zealand Cup was the inaugural season of the Air New Zealand Cup, contested by teams from New Zealand.
+The 2006 Air New Zealand Cup was the first season of a new structure for the National Provincial Championship (known as the Air New Zealand Cup for sponsorship reasons), contested by teams from New Zealand.
 The season ran from July to October 2006.
-At the end of the regular season, the top team from Repechage A and B joined with teams from the Top Six who entered the quarter-finals, with the winners going through to the semi-finals.
-The winner of each semi-final qualified for the final, which was contested between Waikato and Wellington, with Waikato winning 37–31 to win the first Air New Zealand Cup title.
+At the end of the regular season, the top six teams were joined in the quarter-finals by the top team from each of the repechage routes, with the winners going through to the semi-finals.
+The winner of each semi-final qualified for the final, which was contested between Waikato and Wellington; Waikato won 37–31 to claim the first Air New Zealand Cup title.

 This season was the first of the expanded competition, which has succeeded the First Division of the National Provincial Championship.
 It also saw the introduction of four new teams, Hawke's Bay, Counties Manukau, Manawatu and the newly formed Tasman (a merger of Nelson Bays and Marlborough).
 On 3 June 2006, the Commerce Commission accepted the NZRU proposal of a salary cap for the Air New Zealand Cup.
 This was mainly so that the talent pool of players could be spread between the 14 rugby unions.

 Competition format

 Covering ten weeks, the schedule featured a total of 70 matches.
-The fourteen unions were grouped by the top three places in each pool, they advanced and secured a spot in the top six.
+The 14 unions were grouped by the top three places in each pool, they advanced and secured a spot in the top six.
 Auckland secured the top position at the start of the second round.
 Competition points from round one carried over to round two, and teams were seeded according to total points won.
 If necessary of a tiebreaker, when two or more teams finish on equal points, the union who defeated the other in a head-to-head gets placed higher.
 In case of a draw between them, the side with the biggest points deferential margin will get rights to be ranked above.
 If they are tied on points difference, it is then decided by a highest scored try count or a coin toss.

 Three teams receive two home fixtures in Round Two: